PIM1010 - Introduction: basis of assessment and time apportionment

 The charge for IT cases is on the full amount of the profits arising in the tax year (ITTOIA05/S270).
 The taxpayer therefore has to make a return to show the income of the year ended 5 April.
 This can be done either from accounts to 5 April or by time apportionment between two sets of accounts drawn up to some other accounting date.
 You should normally expect a consistent approach to be used.

-IT - Rental business basis periods
+IT - Property business basis periods

 The basis period is the tax year.
-Generally, it is easier if taxpayers draw up their rental business accounts to the 5 April each year.
+Generally, it is easier if taxpayers draw up their property business accounts to the 5 April each year.
 If taxpayers do not draw up their accounts to 5 April each year, they will have to apportion two years' accounts to find the profit or loss for the tax year.
 Apportionment must normally be made on a daily basis, though see below for alternative options.

 For example, where accounts are drawn up to 31 December each year: